-The proposal is a nonproject action, and no development is being proposed.
+The proposal is legislative only, and no development is being proposed at this time.

 d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.